-Burnt umber paint

 Direct painting methods involve working wet into wet with the oil paint.
 This takes practice.
 Getting in the habit of wiping your brush with a rag after almost every stroke keeps your color crisp and clear.
 Plan to spend no more than two hours on each painting.

-25 points: Use of controlled, but loose and interesting, brush work.
+Are the brushstrokes controlled, but loose and interesting?
 Be careful that brushstrokes do not get overworked and blended to the point that they all disappear.

-25 points: The composition of each painting is thoughtfully composed with an identifiable focal point.
+Is the composition of each painting thoughtfully composed with an identifiable focal point?

-50 points: Each painting employs four distinguishable grays (varied from light to dark in value) and black and white.
+Does each painting employ four distinguishable grays (varied from light to dark in value) and black and white?

 Video Tutorial, Mixing Basic Gray: